You will need

 - Each group should take it in turns to present their ideas.

-- Everyone should think carefully about each idea.
+- Give everyone a few minutes to think carefully about each idea.
 They may want to use the ‘Questions to ask’ below to help them evaluate the ideas fairly.

 - Everyone should choose a few ideas to take forwards to prototype stage.
 They don’t need to be perfect yet – the person leading the activity may point out some things that need to change to make everything safer and more hygienic.